-

 What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

-The primary Thai laws and regulatory authorities relevant to M&A activities are as follows:
+The primary Thai laws relevant to M&A activities are as follows:

-- The Civil and Commercial Code, as amended (the “CCC”), Book III Title XXII: The Ministry of Commerce (the “MoC”) is the regulatory authority overseeing this legislation.
-These provisions of the CCC generally apply to M&A deals, particularly in cases where the acquirer, the seller, or the target company is a private company.
+- The Civil and Commercial Code of Thailand, as amended (the “CCC”), governs the principles of corporate law and applies to M&A deals, particularly in cases where the acquirer, seller, or target company is a private company.
+The regulatory authority overseeing this legislation is the Ministry of Commerce (the “MOC”).

 - The Foreign Business Act B.E.
-2542 (1999), as amended (the “FBA”): The MoC is the regulatory authority for this legislation as well.
-The FBA outlines limitations and restrictions relevant to foreigners conducting business in Thailand.
+2542 (1999), as amended, outlines limitations and restrictions relevant to foreigners conducting business in Thailand.
+The MOC is the regulatory authority for this legislation as well.

 In addition, various business sectors are regulated by different authorities, including: